 The Blue heeler Dog’s coloring is blue or red speckle.
 Blue or blue-mottled includes black, blue, or tan markings on the head; partially tan on the forelegs, chest, and throat; and tan on the jaw and hind legs.

-Gait: Gait in itself is not soundness, but a measure of soundness.
+Gait: Gait in itself is no soundness but a measure of soundness.
 Proper gait is not possible without proper structure.

 The Australian Cattle Dog is a naturally loyal, intelligent, hard-working and protective breed.
-Temperament is affected by a number of factors, including heredity, training, and socialization.
+Temperament is affected by several factors, including heredity, training, and socialization.
 Blue heeler puppies with nice temperaments are curious and playful, willing to approach people.
 Blue heeler has strong herding and guarding instincts.
 The blue heeler forms strong bonds with his family and is protective and affectionate.

-These dogs tend to be suspicious and watchful of strangers.
-Blue heelers also nip the animals they’re herding, again due to instinct.
+Blue heeler tends to be suspicious and watchful of strangers.
+This also nips the animals they’re herding, again due to instinct.
 They’re not trying to be mean.
 A properly trained and socialized blue heeler is an excellent family dog.
 He is agile and tireless, loves to run and play with children and is an affectionate, fun-loving companion.

 The Blue heeler Dog is an extremely intelligent, active, and sturdy dog breed.
 It is willing and able to learn a wide variety of tricks and sports such as catch or Frisbee.
-Blue heeler Dogs must be kept occupied with tasks and provided companionship or they will become destructive and mischievous.
+This dog breed must be kept occupied with tasks and provided companionship, or they will become destructive and mischievous.

 These dogs are capable of performing many different jobs with and for their human companions.
-The Australian Cattle Dog’s trainability, intelligence and problem-solving skills coupled with their medium-size-build, overall health and easy to care for coat make them a delightful companion.
+The Blue heeler’s trainability, intelligence and problem-solving skills coupled with their medium-size-build, overall health and easy to care for coat make them a delightful companion.

-Puppies just like human babies are growing rapidly.
-Their muscles, organs, and bones are forever taking shape and as such, they need extra nutrients in other to fuel this rapid growth.
-You should start your puppy on solid food by the 4th week of life.
+Blue heeler puppies, just like human babies, are growing rapidly.
+Their muscles, organs, and bones are forever taking shape, and as such, they need extra nutrients in other to fuel this rapid growth.
+It would help if you started your puppy on solid food by the 4th week of life.